ThatBenderGuy/Mario-Luigi-Dream-Team-NTR-Plugin/README.md

 Features:
 Press R+UP/Down:
--Will add/subtract 1, 5, or 10 (configurable from cheat menu) to a specific stat (configurable from cheat menu) to either Mario or Luigi (also configurable via cheat menu)
+- Will add/subtract 1, 5, or 10 (configurable from cheat menu) to a specific stat (configurable from cheat menu) to either Mario or Luigi (also configurable via cheat menu)
--999,999 coins cheat in cheat menu.
+- 999,999 coins cheat in cheat menu.

 Usage: